Ajay Pittman

-Ayshia K. M. Pittman (born September 10, 1993) is a Seminole-American politician who currently serves as a member of the Oklahoma House of Representatives from the 99th district as a member of the Democratic Party.
-She is the third Seminole to serve in the Oklahoma Legislature.
+Ayshia K. M. Pittman (born September 10, 1993) is a Seminole-American politician who served as a member of the Oklahoma House of Representatives representing the 99th district as a member of the Democratic Party from 2018 to 2026.
+She was the third Seminole to serve in the Oklahoma Legislature.

 Early life

 Ayshia K. M. Pittman was born on September 10, 1993, to Anastasia Pittman, who served in the Oklahoma House of Representatives from the 99th district and in the Oklahoma Senate.
 Pittman is a member of the Seminole Nation of Oklahoma, and is the great-great-granddaughter of Abner Burnett, who survived the Tulsa race massacre.
-Pittman attended the University of Oklahoma and graduated from the Oklahoma Policy Institute.
+Pittman attended the University of Oklahoma and studied at the Oklahoma Policy Institute.